adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/volume-placement-strategies/crd-reference.md

 If `topologyKey` is not set, by default the rule will avoid/colocate volumes at the node level using built-in unique node identifiers.

 ##### Portworx Built-in
 `topologyKey` can use the built-in key `portworx.io/pool` that is set automatically as a unique key/value on every Portworx pool.
-This can be used with volumeAffinity/volumeAntiAffinity to control volume placement at the pool level.
+This can be used with volumeAffinity/volumeAntiAffinity to control volume placement at the pool level to work for individual pools.

 ### Templates